 "Remember how you felt in the anxious hours after the attacks of September 11th, and how our Agency vowed to run to ground a vicious foe.
 Whether you were here at the time or were inspired to serve at CIA in the months and years that followed, take heart in knowing that our Agency is doing its essential job for the American people, and for all humanity.
 A promise has been kept.
 And a war will be won.”

+President Obama made the right call.
+Credit for effective leadership and decision making goes to our Commander-in Chief, his national security team and CIA Director Leon Panetta.
+Anyone thinking the President’s timing was politically motivated is drinking GOP Hannity’s Kool-Aid.
+A bump in the polls now won’t help in November 2012 and could have helped in possibly saving the Democratic House in October of 2008.
+He made the right call, at the right time for the right reason, the best chance for the mission to succeed.
 Most of the details are public.
 Everyone acknowledges the successful accomplishment of the mission and the lion’s share of the credit belongs to Navy Seal Team Six our most elite counterterrorism group, and other unnamed courageous operatives.
 Their near flawless execution of a dangerous raid was done in less than 40 minutes, resulting in the deaths of bin Laden and three adult males.
 Tragically a poor woman used as a human shield by a coward was accidently killed.
 Two other women were injured, but most innocent lives unharmed in the noble tradition of U.S. Forces.
 We had no American casualties.
 Information released to the public informed us bin Laden’s corpse was handled in a proper manner in accordance with Islamic custom; the burial was within 24 hours but at sea.

 My sole objection to the entire operation is the insensitive code name Geronimo given bin Laden.
 I hate political correctness and don’t practice it.
 By now though, you’d think our federal government would understand how to respect people they’ve spent centuries demeaning and mistreating?
 Taking the name given the legendary Apache warrior noted for his courage and assigning it to a cowardly terrorist and Public Enemy Number One is an insult to the First People of our country.
 There would’ve been righteous indignation if a well known member of any other ethnic, religious, gender, racial or sexual preference groups’ name was used in such a fashion.
 President Obama dedicated to unity and civil rights should assume responsibility as Commander in Chief for this stupid mistake, issue an apology, make it clear it won’t happen again, and then move on.